Optimising IT logo

 Login - Username and Password in Internet Browser on Computer Screen

-While they certainly shouldn’t be your only form of defence, passwords are often the first barrier against unauthorised access, so making them as tough to crack as possible is the best way to ensure the safety of your business’s data and customer information.
+Passwords are often your first barrier against unauthorised access, so making them as robust as possible is crucial to ensure the safety of your business’s data and customer information.

 WHY IS IT IMPORTANT YOUR BUSINESS ENFORCES A PASSWORD POLICY?

-Whether it’s financial records, email inboxes, social media profiles, the backend of your website, or any other of the numerous accounts associated with your business, safeguarding your digital assets has to be of paramount importance.
-The slightest data breach can have untold consequences, resulting in you losing anything from stock to credit card details and potentially causing permanent damage to your reputation and bottom line.
+Whether it’s financial records, email inboxes, social media profiles or any of the accounts associated with your business, safeguarding your digital assets is of paramount importance.
+Data breaches can have untold consequences, resulting in you losing anything from stock to credit card details, potentially causing permanent damage to your reputation and profitability.

-The simplest method to counteract this is to enforce a password policy and follow it consistently from the top down throughout your entire organisation.
+The best method to counteract this is to enforce a password policy and follow it consistently throughout your entire organisation.

 COMMON WAYS HACKERS CRACK PASSWORDS

-Unfortunately, cyber criminals are continually developing crafty new ways to steal login details and hack into accounts.
-Here are some of the most common tactics for you to be on the lookout for:
+Cyber criminals are continuously developing new ways to steal login details and hack into accounts.
+Some of the most common tactics include:

-• Phishing attacks — emails designed to look like they have come from a legitimate domain, tricking the victim into handing over sensitive information or installing dangerous malware.
+• Phishing attacks — spam emails designed to look legitimate, tricking staff into sharing sensitive information or installing dangerous malware.

-• Network analysing — here, the criminal intercepts data being transmitted over a network and steals any unencrypted passwords they contain.
+• Network analysing — here, the criminal intercepts data being transmitted over a network and steals unencrypted information.

 PASSWORD POLICY BEST PRACTICES

-• Make cyber security training a mandatory part of your onboarding process for new starters.
-Not only will this guarantee your employees maintain good password practices from day one, but it will also help you develop a positive cyber security culture in your organisation.
+• Make cyber security training part of your onboarding process.
+Not only will this help your employees maintain good password practices from day one, but it will also foster a positive cyber security culture.

-• Create password complexity requirements discouraging people from using personal information in their logins, such as their surname or job title, and forcing them to include random punctuation.
-For maximum security, they should also replace some letters with numbers in their passwords and aim for a minimum length of 14 characters.
+• Create password complexity requirements discouraging people from using personal information in logins and forcing them to include random punctuation.

 HOW TO CREATE A STRONG PASSWORD